 Baileys Frosting

-I was working on a recipe for Baileys cupcakes this month, and decided to make a Baileys frosting to go with it!
-The more Baileys the merrier, right?
+I made some Baileys cupcakes this month and decided to make Baileys frosting to go with it!
+The more Baileys, the merrier, right?

 How Much Baileys Should You Use?